MetaMask/metamask-docs/wallet/reference/multichain-api.md

 ### `wallet_createSession`

-Creates a multichain session with a wallet, authorizing that wallet with the specified set of scopes and properties.
+Creates a multichain connection with a wallet, authorizing that wallet with the specified set of scopes and properties.
 This method is defined in [CAIP-25](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-25.md).

 #### Parameters

 - `optionalScopes`: `object` - Scopes that the wallet can support in order to be used with this dapp.
-- `sessionProperties`: `object` - Properties that the wallet can use to determine if the session is valid.
+- `sessionProperties`: `object` - Properties that the wallet can use to determine if the connection is valid.
 - `requiredScopes`: `object` - (Optional) Scopes that the wallet must support in order to be used with this dapp.
   We don't recommend using `requiredScopes` with MetaMask.

 #### Returns

-The scopes and properties of the created session.
+The scopes and properties of the created connection.

 #### Example